The Adventures of Frank Merriwell: 1934 version

 The Adventures of Frank Merriwell first ran on NBC radio from March 26 to June 22, 1934 as a 15-minute serial airing three times a week at 5:30 pm.
 Sponsored by Dr. West's Toothpaste, this program starred Donald Briggs as Frank Merriwell.
 Harlow Wilcox was the announcer.
+Ed King and Fred Weihe were the directors.
+Bill Welch and Ruth and Gilbert Brann were the writers.
+Patten was not involved in the program.
+Briggs's popularity in the role led to his portraying Merriwell in The Adventures of Frank Merriwell, a 12-part film serial.